navarhontes/Simple-Perceptron/README.md

 - Java Development Kit (JDK) 8 or later.
 - Gradle (optional, for building and running tests).

+### To run the program
+TextInterface.java for the text interface.

 ### Extending the Program
 The Perceptron Program is designed to be extensible.
 To add new labeling strategies or enhance the program's functionality:
 1. Create a new `LabelingStrategy` implementation by implementing the `LabelingStrategy` interface.